-This booklet contains details of all courses available in Cardinal Newman High School.
+This booklet which is on the TEAM and the school website contains details of all courses available in Cardinal Newman High School.
 If you need any further details ask the Principal Teacher of the subject, your own class teacher, your pupil support teacher or your Year Head.
-Subject power points are also available on the school website.

-This booklet is organised by faculty, the index on the next page will tell you where to find information on each different subject/course.
+The booklet is organised by faculty, the index on the next page will tell you where to find information on each different subject/course.